It wouldn’t be the 4th of July without Willie Nelson's moveable ‘picnic’

 "It meant a day off when I didn’t have to pick cotton.
 Like all the other holidays, it was a day I didn’t have to do anything," he said.

 "I would just hang out and do nothing.
-That is still my favorite thing to do."
+That is still my favourite thing to do."